christiandudel/dtms/README.md

 in rows and the states in which the time is spent as columns.
 For instance, around 5.05 time units are spent in state A when starting in state A at time 0.
-The last column shows the total time until absorbtion.
+The last column shows the total time until absorption.
 The last row is shown because the starting distribution was specified.
 It shows the average time spent in a state irrespective of the starting state.
-That is, on average 4.93 time units are spent in state A, 8.88 time units are spent in state B, for a total of 13.81 time units.
+That is, on average 4.93 time units are spent in state A, and 8.88 time units are spent in state B, for a total of 13.81 time units.

 The result of the call of `dtms_risk()` above is the lifetime risk of ever reaching state A depending on the starting state.
 Obviously, when